 Maine is a large, photogenic state with mountains, farms and forests embellished with a beautiful rocky coastline.
 The state is populated with a wide diversity of people from native “Mainers” to new residents to visitors from all over.
 Interpreters work in a variety of settings including, but not limited to, K-12 and post-secondary education, medical, legal, mental health, state and federal agencies and performing arts.
 Much of the interpreting work clusters around the population centers of the greater Portland area, Augusta, Lewiston/Auburn, and Bangor.
 However opportunities exist all over the state, particularly in educational settings.
 Maine is also a champion of Deaf interpreter services.

 Freelance interpreters can opt to work through direct referrals or through agencies.
 Anyone who receives compensation for interpreting in Maine must meet state licensing requirements.
-Be sure to look at our links page for more resources.
+New legislation was passed in 2019 around state licensing, be sure to read the amended bill.
+For more resources please visit our Links page

 What is interpreting?